 The big advantage to buying a pre-built camper is that it’s already built out, so you won’t have to wait to hit the road.
 Many feature innovative ways to convert the living space into a sleeping area, and may even include a bathroom/shower.
 These vehicles should also have electrical, plumbing, propane, and water systems already installed (although if you want solar power, you’ll likely need to add this yourself).

-Older class B/C’s can also be relatively affordable – more expensive than just a van, but comparably priced to what you would spend buying a van and converting it.
-Like conversion vans, these vehicles are typically not daily drivers, so with some looking you should be able to find older low-mileage campers in decent condition.
+Older class B/C campers can also be relatively affordable – more expensive than just a van, but comparably priced to what you would spend buying a van and DIY converting it.
+These vehicles are typically not daily drivers, so with some looking you should be able to find older low-mileage campers in decent condition.

 So what’s the downside?
 Well, for starters, RV conversions aren’t exactly known for quality.
 Most manufacturers use cheap (i.e. shitty) materials, and just don’t build their vehicles to withstand the stresses of full time living.
 You’re also locked into a pre-designed layout, so it will be a lot more difficult to customize how everything functions.

 And, if you buy a used pre-built RV, you really have no idea what’s going on behind the walls.
 You could easily end up inheriting someone else’s problems, whereas with a custom van build you know exactly what went into it and how to go about fixing anything that goes wrong.